Fairchild C-123 Provider: Southeast Asia

 In May 1964, under "Project Duck Hook", six more C-123s received extensive modifications by Lockheed Air Service at Ontario, California, equipped with ATIR and BSTR ECM packages, ASN-25 Doppler navigation system, APN-153 terrain-following radar, a console station for radio operator, new HF radio and other radios.
 These aircraft were issued to the secret Taiwanese Black Bat unit operating in South Vietnam.
 In October 1964, MACV, CIA and ROCAF/Taiwan signed the South Star III agreement to continue the operation in Vietnam.
 The six "Duck Hook" C-123Bs were based at Nha Trang Air Base, north of Cam Ranh Bay, officially designated as USAF Det.
 12 of 1131 Special Activities Squadron.

 The "Duck Hook" C-123Bs were updated with RDR-10 weather radar and ARN-131 homing receiver in 1966 in order to perform missions over the Ho Chi Minh trail.
-All C-123Bs were converted to C-123Ks in 1968, with two wing-mounted turbjets, plus an ECM upgrade with APR-25 radar warning receiver and ALE-1 chaff dispenser.
+All C-123Bs were converted to C-123Ks in 1968, with two wing-mounted turbojets, plus an ECM upgrade with APR-25 radar warning receiver and ALE-1 chaff dispenser.
 Project "Duck Hook" designation was ultimately changed to "Heavy Hook".
 The Det.
 12 of 1131 Special Activities Squadron unit at Nha Trang received an outstanding unit award from the USAF, for flying 4,000 classified combat and combat support missions from June 1966 to May 1968.

 In May 1970, C-123Ks from the "Black Bats" supported the secret U.S. military incursion into Cambodia.
 In October 1970, flights into Laos began.
 In March 1972, the SOG was deactivated, and the Southern Star operation ended with four surviving C-123Ks returned to Taiwan.
 On 1 March 1973, 34th "Black Bat" Squadron of ROCAF/Taiwan was disbanded.